udexon/PhosWeb/PhosWeb_No_Brackets.md

-PhosWeb: Web Programming WITHOUT Brackets
+# PhosWeb: ONE Script, NO Brackets

-PhosWeb: ONE Script, NO Brackets
+- Web Programming WITHOUT Brackets

 Phoscript, the programming language or script that powers PhosWeb, is derived from the Forth programming language, primarily a Reverse Polish Notation / Stack Machine script.
 The only other popular programming language that may claim to use no brackets would be LOGO, a derivative of LISP, which we consider the only worthy rival of Forth.